thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 # SubDirectories and Deployment Platforms

 ### Files and Folders
-1. **Intents:** This folder contains over 100 intents that are used to categorize end-user intentions for each conversation turn.
+**Intents:** This folder contains over 100 intents that are used to categorize end-user intentions for each conversation turn.
-<br>2. **Entities:** This subdirectory contains entities that are used to identify and extract specific data from end-user expressions.
+<br>**Entities:** This subdirectory contains entities that are used to identify and extract specific data from end-user expressions.
-<br>3. **agent.json** and **package.json** are inline editor file, & are not overwritten when importing/restoring the dialogflow agent.
+<br>**agent.json** and **package.json** are inline editor file, & are not overwritten when importing/restoring the dialogflow agent.

 ### Deployment Platforms